vkhazin/couchbase-courseware/content/chapter-04/InstallCbEx.md

 * On the next screen select 'beer-sample' check-box to create a sample bucket and then select 'Next' button
 * Select 'Skip' button to skip creating default bucket - we are good for now with sample bucket only
 * Agree to terms and condition and opt-in/opt-out of update notifications
-* Secure this server with custom username/password: Administrator/WhoNeedsSecurity
+* Secure server with custom username/password: Administrator/WhoNeedsSecurity
 * Continue next to complete creation of cluster
 * Congrads!
-You are not certified Couchbase Server dba and administrator.
+You are now certified Couchbase Server dba.
 * Poke around the Admin Ui and ask questions about what you see: who knows instructor might know the answer!